UW crest

 Investiture Academic Procession

-9:30 am Rehearsal Hall, Hamel Music Center
+9:30 am Mead Witter Foundation Concert Hall, Hamel Music Center

 The investiture ceremony will begin with a procession that includes delegates wearing academic regalia.
 Universities around the state, nation, and world, as well as faculty, students, civic leaders, and elected officials, will be represented.